Allegheny-Computer-Science-100-F2019/cs100-F2019-lab1-starter/README.md

    ➔  Found 0 tag(s) in the reflection.md file
 ✘  The DisplayOutput.java in src/main/java/labone has exactly 0 of the 'Add Your Name Here' fragment ➔  Found 2 fragment(s) in the DisplayOutput.java or the output
-✘  The command 'gradle -q --console plain run' executes correctly ➔  The command returned the error code 1
 ✘  The command output has exactly 1 match(es) of the 'Hello\\s+\\w+\\.(\\n)Gradle(\\s+\\w+)*\\.(\\n)Docker(\\s+\\w+)*\\.' regular expression
    ➔  Found 0 match(es) of the regular expression in output